adamdburton/laravel-elements/readme.md

 **You need to do this whenever any changes are made to element schemas.**

-You can bypass the need to run the command to commit changes
-to the database by adding this to your `.env` file.
+You can bypass the need to run the command by adding this to your `.env` file.
 This is useful for local development.

 ```ini
 ELEMENTS_AUTO_INSTALL=true